extenda/actions/iam/README.md

 #### Create permissions and roles

-This example defines a YAML file that creates roles and permissions for the DAS system `iam`
+This example defines a YAML file that creates roles and permissions for the DAS system `bhq`
 ```yaml
 name: Braveheart Quotes
 permission-prefix: bhq